 P12: == Aerosols == - Aerosols do not as such affect climate sensitivity (which is defined as a temperature reaction to a doubling of CO2).
 They can however counteract greenhouse-gas-driven warming

-Response: We thought that this is a matter of different interpretation of the definitions of climate sensitivity.
-According to IPCC AR4 8.6.1: “Climate sensitivity is a metric used to characterize the response of the global climate system to a given forcing.
-It is broadly defined as the equilibrium global mean surface temperature change following a doubling of atmospheric CO2 concentration”.
-Aerosols can produce important climate forcing.
-In that sense, it can modify the climate sensitivity.
-In order to remove the potential ambiguity, we modified our discussion to “…counteract the warming effects of anthropogenic greenhouse gases” and removed “climate sensitivity”.
+Response: We agree.
+We modified the sentence to “…counteract the warming effects of anthropogenic greenhouse gases” and removed “climate sensitivity”.
 (Page 13, p1)

 - A fairly recent review of aerosol effects was given in Stevens, Bjorn and Graham Feingold, 2009: Untangling aerosol effects on clouds and precipitation in a buffered system.
 Nature, 461, 607-613.